JohnathanKhoa/NurtreeWeb/README.md

 ![image](https://github.com/user-attachments/assets/24a097af-402a-47c0-993b-1abd5a9c7a3a)

 # Usage
-Automatically play the top music video for each track listed on your selected playlist.
+Play the top music video for each track listed on your selected playlist.
 The player acts autonomously and automatically as it should.
 When video ends, app event trigger will call the server component to dynamically render the next page slug (NextJS App router and navigation feature) for the next track

 ![image](https://github.com/user-attachments/assets/f81f38fd-3b0e-4f16-ab0c-9c6be75ff25c)